Admissions Live Chat

 Schedule Changes and Course Withdrawals

 If you'd like to add or drop a class after registration, visit the accessECC portal or come to the Registration Office.
-View our withdrawal procedures and review schedule changes and course withdrawals procedure for additional information on the impact of dropping your class and possible refund.
+View our withdrawal procedures and review for additional information on the impact of dropping your class and possible refund.

-If you intend to withdraw from a course, don't just stop going to class—you'll need to go through a formal withdrawal process.
+If you intend to withdraw from a course, don't just stop attending class—you'll need to go through a formal withdrawal process.

 Before dropping any classes, you should talk to: